 How To Clean Your Doormat Properly

-- Shake out the doormats when you sweep your porch or after your lawn is mowed.
+Shake out the doormats when you sweep your porch or after your lawn is mowed.
 A good shaking will remove a lot of dust and dirt that otherwise might be tracked into your home.
-You can also help dislodge dirt ground into the mat by smacking the mat against an outside surface such as the sidewalk.
-After shaking, you can quickly vacuum the doormat to make sure all the dirt got out, whether it's a small hand-held or traditional vacuum cleaner.
-Doing this process weekly will help keep dirt and stains out of your doormat.
+You can also help dislodge dirt ground in the mat by smacking the mat against an outside surface such as the sidewalk.
+After shaking, you can quickly vacuum the doormat to make sure all the dirt got out, whether you use a small hand-held or traditional vacuum cleaner.
+Doing this weekly will help keep dirt and stains out of your doormat.